marksteve/resume/resume.md

   - Managed a handful of product engineers with the following responsibilities:
     - Guide and monitor growth
     - Provide technical mentorship
-    - Support and encourage innovation mindset
+    - Support and encourage exploration and innovation

 - Senior data engineer (2017-2018)
   - Designed and built infrastructure that handles data integration for various types of organizations
   - Developed complex data visualizations for storytelling and client projects
   - Established best practices for software and data engineering
-  - Mentored the team on software engineering
-  - Built internal dashboards and utilities for productivity and operations
+  - Built internal dashboards and tools for productivity and operations

 ### [Mashup Garage (http://mashupgarage.com)](http://mashupgarage.com)